hexcola/UE4_Communicate_With_Python/README.md

 But, how to build this master server?

 Use UE4 to create one?
 Maybe.
 How about use python.
-Assume we created a **Python Master Server** and all the GSIs are its **Node**s, and first step is we need to figure out how can we make UE4 communicate with Python?
+Assume we created a **Python Master Server** and all the GSIs are its **Node**s, and first step we need to figure out is how can we make UE4 communicate with Python?

-There're some links here and there, some of them obsoleted, and some of them even totally doesn't work, that's why this simple echo example come out.
+There're some links here and there, some of them obsoleted, and some of them just not work, that's why this simple echo example come out.

 ## Requirements